-Another famous Australopithecine find from South Africa is that of the nearly complete skeleton now known as "Little Foot" (Clarke 1998; Clarke 2013).
-Little Foot (StW 573) is potentially the earliest dated South African hominin fossil (3.7 mya, based on radiostopic techniques, although some argue that it is younger than 3 mya; Pickering and Kramers 2010).
+Another famous Australopithecine find from South Africa is that of the nearly complete skeleton now known as "Little Foot" (Clarke 1998, 2013).
+Little Foot (StW 573) is potentially the earliest dated South African hominin fossil, dating to 3.7 mya, based on radiostopic techniques, although some argue that it is younger than 3 mya (Pickering and Kramers 2010).
 The name is jokingly in contrast to the cryptid species "bigfoot" and is named because the initial discovery of four ankle bones indicated bipedality.
 Little Foot was discovered by Ron Clarke in 1994, when he came across the ankle bones while sorting through monkey fossils in the University of Witwatersrand collections (Clarke and Tobias 1995).
 He asked Stephen Motsumi and Nkwane Molefe to identify the known records of the fossils, which allowed them to find the rest of the specimen within just days of searching the Sterkfontein Caves' Silberberg Grotto.

 The discoverers of Little Foot insist that other fossil finds, previously identified as Au.
-Africanus, be placed in this new species based on shared primitive traits with older East African Australopithecines (Clarke and Kuman 2019).
+Africanus, be placed in this new species based on shared ancestral traits with older East African Australopithecines (Clarke and Kuman 2019).
 These include features such as a relatively large brain size (408 cc), robust zygomatic arch, and a flatter midface.
 Furthermore, the discoverers have argued that the heavy anterior dental wear patterns, relatively large anterior dentition, and smaller hind dentition of this specimen more closely resemble that of Au. anamensis or Au. afarensis.
+It has thus been placed in the species Australopithecus prometheus.
+This species name refers to a previously defunct taxon named by Raymond Dart.
+The species designation was, through analyzing Little Foot, revived by Ron Clarke, who insists that many other fossil hominin specimens have prematurely been placed into Au. africanus.
+Others say that it is more likely that Au. africanus is a more variable species and not representative of two distinct species.